 What drives the price movements of a company's common stock?
 In the short term, a stock's price can be lifted by more things than you can shake a stick at.
-Economic data, a press release -- even a stray posting on a Yahoo! discussion board can "move" a stock.
-But long term, it's valuation that matters.
-Today, I want to take a brief stroll through a few things that make a stock "go up."
-I'll close with the best reason -- the one that David & Tom Gardner focus on when choosing companies to recommend for our flagship investment newsletter: Motley Fool Stock Advisor.
+Economic data, a press release, even a stray posting on a Yahoo! discussion board can "move" a stock.
+But in the long term, it's valuation that matters.
+Today, I want to take a brief look at a few of the things that make a stock "go up."
+I'll close with the best reason -- the one that David and Tom Gardner focus on when choosing companies to recommend for our flagship investment newsletter, Motley Fool Stock Advisor.

 But first, the fun stuff: the "sex and lies" promised in that catchy headline you see above.

-As the old marketing saw goes, "Sex sells."
-It's as true for stocks as it is for toothpaste.
+As the old marketing saw goes, "Sex sells," and it's as true for stocks as it is for toothpaste.
 Some stocks are just downright sexy, no two ways about it.
-It's the reason their stock prices go up and up, regardless of whether the business behind the stock -- and the numbers behind the business -- support the company's lofty share price.
+That's why their stock prices go up and up, regardless of whether the business behind the stock -- and the numbers behind the business -- support the company's lofty share price.

 Until it goes down.
-Back in its day, Eastman Kodak
+Back in its day, Dell

 There's a reason the good Lord put these stocks on the market, Fools: to remind us that if something sounds too good to be true, it probably is.